ecresp1el/organoid-roi-tool/simple_projection_tool/ihc_analyses/README.md

 - Figures depict Female vs Male box/SEM plots using orange/blue colour coding.
 - Samples missing an `F` or `M` token in their folder name are skipped so the comparison only includes labelled runs.
+- The optional mask behaviour matches the WT vs KO analysis; one `mask*.tif(f)` per run restricts the calculations to the labelled organoid region.

 ### `NestinvsDcx_WTvsKO_BySex_IHC`